lorarjohns/Miniprojects/README.md

 miniprojects
 ==============================

-A collection of short projojects, challenges, tools, and one-offs, including #tidytuesday and scripts I've written to tease friends or make my life easier.
+A collection of short projects, challenges, tools, and one-offs, including #tidytuesday and scripts I've written to tease friends or make my life easier.

 --------